expectedparrot/edsl/docs/starter_tutorial.rst

 A Proper Survey
 ~~~~~~~~~~~~~~~
-Here we create a more complex survey where we ask AI agents how much they enjoy different activities.
+Here we create a survey of questions and personas for AI agents that we prompt to answer the questions.
+Note that we parameterize the questions in order to create different versions of the question texts.
-We also create agents with different personas, and use different LLMs to generate the results:
+We also use multiple LLMs to compare results for them:

 .. code-block:: python

-    # Import other desired question types - see examples of all types in the :ref:`questions` section.
+    # Select desired question types and survey components
     from edsl.questions import QuestionLinearScale, QuestionFreeText
     from edsl import Scenario, Survey, Agent, Model

-    # Construct questions - note that we use a parameter `activity` in order to create multiple scenarios of the question texts
+    # Construct questions that take parameters
     q1 = QuestionLinearScale(
         question_name = "q1",
         question_text = "On a scale from 0 to 5, how much do you enjoy {{ activity }}?",